API Platform is the most advanced API platform, in any framework or language.

 - configuring 2 messages with their own transports - now only amqp - Redis (symfony pr)

-diagram step 2, when order gets created : dispatch prepare message
+step 2, when order gets created : dispatch prepare message

 src/Entity/Order.php